 Nowadays it’s so easy to get buried with work.
 The standard “nine to five” job becomes nine to six and sometimes even more.
-Which translates to more time doing work than relaxing or maybe spending time with your family.
+This translates to more time doing work than relaxing or maybe spending time with your family.
 So wouldn’t it be great to work less and still get things more done?
 Of course.
 There are actually some people that are better at getting a lot of things done even if they spend less time working.
 How is it possible?
 This what we’re going to share with you in this post.

 Why Working Less is More Effective